DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/150 Integration with Chart/15 Bind the Chart.md

 ---

-To bind these two UI components together without changing the default integration options, call the `bindChart(chart, integrationOptions)` using one of the following constructions.
+To bind these two UI components together without changing the default integration properties, call the `bindChart(chart, integrationOptions)` using one of the following constructions.

     <!--JavaScript-->// Passing the chart instance
     var chartInstance = $("#chartWidget").dxChart("instance");